derek73/python-nameparser/docs/customize.rst

 addressing judges, and is included in the default tiles constants which means it will never be considered a first name.

-But "Hon is also sometimes a first name.
+But "Hon" is also sometimes a first name.
 If your dataset contains more "Hon"s than "Honorable"s, you may wish to remove it from the titles constant so that "Hon" can be parsed as a first name.